Drug Misuse (Adults)

 - Jones, A., Donmall, M. et al (2010) The Drug Treatment Outcomes Research Study (DTORS): Final outcomes report (external link).
 3rd Ed.
 London: Home Office (Last accessed 20 January 2012)

 - National Treatment Agency (2010) Commissioning for Recovery.
-Drug treatment, reintegration and recovery in the community and prisons: a guide for drug partnerships (external link, PDF 280KB).
+Drug treatment, reintegration and recovery in the community and prisons: a guide for drug partnerships.
 London: NTA (Last accessed 10 February 2012)

 - The NHS Information Centre (2011) Smoking, drinking and drug use among young people in England in 2010 (external link).
 London: NHS Information Centre for Health and Social Care (Last accessed 10 February 2012)

 - South, N., Akhtar, S., Nightingale, R. and Stewart, M. (2001), ‘Idle hands’ [Thematic review on drug treatment and unemployment], Drug and Alcohol Findings, 1(6), 24–30.

 - Strang J. (2012) Medications in Recovery - Re-Orientating Drug Dependence Treatment (external link, PDF, 852KB).
 London: National Treatment Agency for Substance Misuse.